Bruno Carvalho & Maria Sena

 Food lovers by default, scientists by vocation.

-Our epicenter is Porto: it’s here we apply our deepest willingness to explore, experiment and broadcast the places where gastronomy is at its highest expression.
+Our epicenter is in Porto.
+It is here that we apply our deepest willingness to explore, experiment, and broadcast the places where gastronomy is at its highest expression.
 Be it a centenary tavern with secret recipes and ingredients, or a unique restaurant with a revolutionary approach in the quest for new flavors.
 Moreover, we also explore every nook and cranny of this city to bring to light its hidden treasures.

 Besides all this, we also spend time traveling and absorbing other cultures, cooking, collecting old and rare books, restoring interesting objects, and many other things.

-— Review article about the history of port wine, that was accepted for publication: Prata-Sena, M., Castro-Carvalho, B., Nunes, S., Amaral, B. & Silva, P. (2018).
+— Review article of the history of port wine: Prata-Sena, M., Castro-Carvalho, B., Nunes, S., Amaral, B. & Silva, P. (2018).
 The terroir of port wine: two hundred and sixty years of history.
-Food Chemistry (accepted)
+Food Chemistry

 — Collaboration with the Instituto de Ciências Biomédicas Abel Salazar and Gran Cruz for the development of “Quinta do Ventozelo” Premium Dry Gin.